 The mask offers intense hydration and split end protection and as always is paraben, silicone and sulfate-free.

-The Sashapure Restorative Conditioning Masque is an intensive deep conditioning treatment that will really help hydrate your protein-rich hair.
+The Sashapure Restorative Conditioning Masque is an intensively deep conditioning treatment that will really help hydrate your protein-rich hair.

 The Curlsmith – Double Cream Deep Quencher – Vegan Moisturising Deep Conditioner offers great nourishment for dry and stiff hair.
 It has a thick consistency for ultimate hydration.

 When deep conditioning, you will always get the best results if you use a thermal heat cap, otherwise known as a deep conditioning cap.

 The cap helps open up the hair cuticles which allows more product to penetrate the hair and moisturize the center of the hair shaft much faster.

 You can also wrap your deep conditioned hair in cling film if you don’t have a deep conditioning cap.